RedBeardLab/rediSQL/README.md

 ## Need incentives

 I am not sure, myself, that this module should exist at all.
 If you find this little module useful or you think that it has some potential, please star the project or open issues requiring functionalities.

+## OpenSource and the necessity of real support and charge for my time.

+[How to Charge for your Open Source](http://www.mikeperham.com/2015/11/23/how-to-charge-for-your-open-source/) by Mike Perham brings good arguments on the necessity to charge for work done by developers, even in the Open Source world.

+I myself have started a lot of Open Source project that, eventually, are all dead because I wasn't able to dedicate the right amount of time to them.

+I am hoping to find the necessary funds to keep maintain this project.

+I am starting with only an Open Source version, and then move to an enterprise version adding the necessary features.

 ## License